Home » Breakfast Recipes » Healthy Homemade Eggnog Rice Pudding

 Healthy Homemade Eggnog Rice Pudding recipe - www.platingpixels.com

-Right on the heels of posting my last eggnog themed recipe hack, today I’m bringing you Healthy Homemade Eggnog Rice Pudding .
+Right on the heels of posting my last eggnog waffle themed recipe hack, today I’m bringing you Healthy Homemade Eggnog Rice Pudding .
 It’s a simple mixture of brown rice, milk, vanilla extract, egg, evaporated cane sugar and holiday spices.
-It all comes together into a thick, tender and creamy eggnog rice pudding.
+If you want more eggnog flavored recipes, pair this with my eggnog pudding.

 Healthy Homemade Eggnog Rice Pudding recipe - www.platingpixels.com